ContainerSSH/containerssh.github.io/docs/audit/index.md

     directory: /var/log/audit
 ```

-If you wish to decode the protocol you can use the provided `containerssh-auditlog-decoder` utility or [decode the audit log yourself](protocol.md).
+If you wish to decode the file format you can use the provided `containerssh-auditlog-decoder` utility or [decode the audit log format yourself](format.md).

 ## The "log" audit logger